 - Employment contracts

-Additionally, consider contacting the applicant’s employer directly to confirm the information they’ve included in the application is accurate.
+Additionally, consider contacting the applicant’s employer to confirm the accuracy of the application information.

 5. Credit report